microsoft/nn-Meter/docs/builder/build_kernel_latency_predictor.md

 - `builtin_name`: builtin name used in nn-Meter configuration file to call the customized kernel, such as `"mykernel"`.

+- `implement`: the implementation type of the customized kernel, chosen from ["tensorflow", "torch"].

 - `package_location`: the absolute path of the package folder.

 - `class_module`: the module of the kernel class, in this example is `kernel_script`, representing `kernel_script.py`.